 Assistant Director, Information & Research Technology: Pete Donohue, B.A.

-The Center presently provides infrastructure support to almost 70 research and training grants and over 50 affiliated scientists.
+The Center presently provides infrastructure support to almost 50 research and training grants and over 150 affiliated individuals.
 This research is undertaken at multiple levels of analysis (individual, interpersonal, community/network and structural/policy) and can generally be classified into four categories:

 - Basic social and behavioral researchaimed at identifying the determinants of HIV-related risk in different vulnerable populations.
 Several of these projects combine social/behavioral with biomedical/laboratory research in innovative ways;